TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-4.md

 ----

 So, what is going on here?
-The controller is defined as part of the "retail" module and given the name "RetailController".  `$scope` is injected into the controller so the controller may use it.
+By using `retail.controller` we are stating that this controller is defined as part of the `retail` module from `app.js`.
+The controller is given the name "RetailController".  `$scope` is injected into the controller so the controller has access to it.
 Think of `$scope` as a link that connects templates to controllers.
-Anything defined on `$scope` in the controller can be used by cooresponding templates and vice versa.  `$scope.message` is defined within the controller.
+Any vairables defined on `$scope` in the controller can be used by cooresponding templates and vice versa.
+The `$scope.message` variable is defined within the controller.
 Any template using "RetailController" can view and alter the `message` variable.

 The template defines a `div` with the `ng-controller` directive pointing to "RetailController".
 You can read more about directives [here](https://docs.angularjs.org/guide/directive).
 This provides the template use of "RetailController" and the `message` variable.
-By placing `message` in `{{ }}` tags, the template displays text defined by the variable instead of a static string.
+By placing `message` in `{{ }}` tags, the template displays text stored by the variable instead of a static string.
 Whenever the `$scope.message` variable changes in the controller it will render on the template automatically thanks to variable binding!

 ----